gnosischain/lighthouse-client/README.md

 # Lighthouse Client - Docker

+## UPDATES
+This repository has been archived, please refer to https://github.com/sigp/lighthouse for further reference.

+---

 This projects builds a customized version of the lighthouse client with Gnosischain modifications.
 Those include the integrations with different testnets.

 - [gnosischain/lighthouse-beacon](https://hub.docker.com/repository/docker/gnosischain/lighthouse-beacon)